framely/community/docs/reference/providers/postgrest.md

 ## Create Database Tables

 With postgres provider, it is very convenient to create a database without the SQL `CREATE TABLE` statement.
-All you need to do is create frames or select existing frames (Local or Imported) and **enable Storage**.
+All you need to do is create frames or select existing frames (Local or Imported) and **Enable Storage**.

 ::: thumbnail
 ![enable storage](/images/provider/postgrest/enable-storage.png)